 - not used by DfE to allocate future funding

-- only used by Oftsed to help them prepare for their visit and not for any other purpose
+- only used by Ofsted to help them prepare for their visit and not for any other purpose

 You’re not required to publish your online statement in any specific format.
-You can use the templates on GOV.UK that are designed to ensure the statement meets the requirements, or create your own.
+You can use the Pupil premium: strategy statement templates that are designed to ensure the statement meets the requirements, or create your own.

-Online statements are for parents and governors so you should write it with these groups in mind and not, for example, for DfE or Oftsed.
+Online statements are for parents and governors so you should write it with these groups in mind and not, for example, for DfE or Ofsted.